-Whether your organization has its own internal IT team, or you contract out to external IT service providers, fulfilling a business’s IT function has never been more complex.
+Whether your organization has its own internal IT team, or you contract out to external IT service providers or a tech consulting firm, fulfilling a business’s IT function has never been more complex.
 IT management providers are tasked with delivering agile and robust tech solutions within continually squeezed IT budgets, against a problematic backdrop of ever-increasing cybercrime and security threats.
 Here are three of the biggest ongoing challenges we see IT consulting firms and in-house IT teams facing in the coming months.

 - IoT security.
 As businesses connect more and more “smart” devices to their networks – from factory sensors to office lighting and heating control systems – the threat of a cyberattack via the “Internet of Things” (IoT) becomes ever greater.
 Recent research by Forrester revealed that 82 percent of organizations struggle to identify and secure network-connected devices, and many are unclear who holds responsibility for managing the security of such devices.

 - Legacy systems.
 IT service providers come across this problem both with larger, well-established businesses using outdated or obsolete hardware and software, and in smaller businesses and start-ups who may have opted to purchase pre-owned or repurposed tech in an effort to save costs.
 In both cases, the result is the same: systems or applications that are no longer updated or supported by their manufacturers, which absent the necessary security patches and updates can leave organizations vulnerable to cyberattacks.